 Give your home unbeatable character in just one weekend.
 These home projects offer quick, impactful solutions to fill your indoor and outdoor spaces with style and function.
 Whether you seek easy landscaping plans, curb appeal projects, or budget decorating ideas, these hand-picked updates are designed to bring out your inner weekend warrior.See More

-Bathrooms are called upon to store a lot of things -- from towels to toilet paper, makeup to medicines, and soap to shampoo.
-And when a bathroom is small, storing all of these items can sometimes cause clutter mayhem.
+Bathrooms are called upon to store a lot of things, and when your space is small, organizing all of these items can sometimes cause clutter mayhem.
 Stop disorganization in its tracks with a few simple small-bathroom storage strategies.

 Control countertop clutter with upper vanity cabinets, which conceal items behind closed doors.
 While they take up counter space, it's worth the trade-off in a small bathroom.
 The vertical units extend storage upward, providing more shelves for stashing bathroom necessities.
 Instead of extending all the way to the edge of the counter, the cabinets in this small bathroom are shallow enough to leave a sizable area of counter space in front of them.